- Air pollution kills more people in Africa than unsafe drinking water or malnutrition.

 The air we breathe is both precious and free.
 It sustains all life on the planet.

 And yet, nine out of every 10 people in the world breathe air with pollution levels that exceed the World Health Organization’s guideline limits.
-Levels of air pollution are highest in Africa and Asia, where a higher number of countries are undergoing rapid urbanization.
+Levels of air pollution in Africa are one of the highest, where a higher number of countries are undergoing rapid urbanization.

 Within this statistic lies an even uglier truth: that within cities, countries and regions, the poor and disadvantaged are both more exposed to polluted air and less able to protect themselves from its harmful effects.